sc-hua/LinkJump/docs/README.md

 ## Usage

 ### Basic Usage
-1. Open `web/index.html` in a web browser
+1. Open the web interface (e.g., `docs/index.html`) in a web browser
 2. Enter a URL in the input field
 3. Click "Analyze" or press Enter
-4. View and click on the alternative links
+4. View and click on the alternative links generated

 ### Custom Rules Management
 1. Click the settings button (⚙️) to open the rules manager